-This entrance is very easily recognizable by the large arched “Mirage” sign next to the volcano on the north side of the property.
+This entrance (which in 2020 was named, “Siegfried and Roy Drive”), is very easily recognizable by the large arched “Mirage” sign next to the volcano on the north side of the property.
 The south arched “Mirage” sign is an exit only.
 You can access the Mirage entrance either going north or south on Las Vegas Boulevard.

-Once on this unmarked entrance way, you’ll have the option of going left, for hotel registration and valet parking, or going right, to the self parking garage.
+Once on Siegfried and Roy Drive, you’ll have the option of going left, for hotel registration and valet parking, or going right, to the self parking garage.

 The signage is pretty good, and it will lead you to take a left on Siren’s Cove Boulevard towards the Mirage parking garage entrance.